Wiwiweb/Starcraft-Boardgame/README.md

 Starcraft-Boardgame
 ===================

-Recreation of Starcraft: The Boardgame in Java
+Recreation of Starcraft: The Boardgame in Java.
+It uses a PAC model to allow different UIs to interact with it.
+Currently, the UI is text based.

+This project is currently on hiatus.